Toggle navigation Bitlackeys

 #

-Also a daemon that provides full HIDS abilities for 24/7 introspection into
+daemon that provides full HIDS abilities for 24/7 introspection

 Description:

-The ELF Binary analysis workshop is a two day course led by myself.
+ELF Binary analysis workshop is a two day course led by

 Description:

-This paper is an informal, but relatively detailed analysis of a progressively engineered
+paper is an informal, but relatively detailed analysis of a

-and runtime hooking of functions, into a single Virus that is very well engineered and dangerously
+hooking of functions, into a single Virus that is very well

 Description:

-ECFS (Extended core file snapshot) is a file format based on, and backwards compatible with
+(Extended core file snapshot) is a file format based on, and

-executable.
-An ecfs file has many nice luxuries not found in regular core files or raw memory
+file has many nice luxuries not found in regular core files or

 $ strip